bnjs/bnjs.github.io/startup-faq/index.md

 # Startup FAQ

-A startup FAQ containing advice distilled from the best startup articles.
+105 insights to 19 questions, distilled from 10 articles by 4 respected authors.

-105 insights to 19 questions, distilled from 10 articles by 4 highly respected authors.
+Insights are paraphrases, not necessarily quotes.
+Click an insight to see the context from the article.
+Read the full article for the full context.

 The authors: